subtle-seattle/test_blog2/content/posts/Teneriffe.md

 **BEST TIME TO VISIT: April through November**

-**On our way to hiking Mount Teneriffe Falls**
+**Hiking Mount Teneriffe Falls**

-We started our hiking adventure at the Mt Teneriffe trailhead at around 10 am.
+We started our journey at the Mt Teneriffe trailhead at around 10 am.
 The crowd was not so bad even for a busy trail on a Saturday morning.

 ![](/uploads/img_1709.jpg)

-After following Mount Teneriffe Road for nearly a mile, we turned right to an intersection signed for Teneriffe Falls.
-This is the beginning of the new trail to the falls.
+The trail starts off with a gentle incline and lots of greenery for the most part.

 ![](/uploads/img_1627.jpg)

-The route remains mellow for a mile with lots of greenery and shade.
-The trail is moderately narrow, so be mindful to give space for larger groups to pass.
+After following the Teneriffe Road for nearly a mile, turn right at the intersection signed for Teneriffe Falls.
+This is the beginning of the new trail to the falls.

 Most part of the trail is unexposed but I’d still recommend a sunscreen in the summer months.
-It feels like a walk in the woods, until it gets rocky and rocky!

 ![](/uploads/img_1688.jpg)

-This is until it gets rocky and more!
+It feels like a walk in the woods, until it gets rocky and rocky!

-You’ll gain 850 feet of the over the last 0.9 miles to the falls.
+You'll gain an elevation of 850 feet in the last mile.

 ![](/uploads/img_1632.jpg)